 Aero Aggregates was established with a focus to provide ultra-lightweight fill material for infrastructure projects throughout the Mid-Atlantic region.
-The goal was to provide a cost-effective material that meet the technical requirements of design engineers, State DOTs and the Federal Highway Administration.
-At the same time, provide a home for curbside recycled glass that has no other home outside of landfilling.
+The goal was to provide a cost-effective material that met the technical requirements of design engineers, State DOTs and the Federal Highway Administration.
+At the same time, to provide a home for curbside recycled glass that has no other home outside of landfilling.

 As part of the Quad Cities area, the City of Moline, IL, is expanding access to curbside recycling services and introducing new 96-gallon carts for its 19,000 households.
 New carts will yield a projected 40% increase in recycling volume annually.
 Moline’s recycling will go to nearby Scott County, Iowa’s single-stream MRF (another Closed Loop Fund financed project).

 Eureka Recycling is a nonprofit social enterprise based in the Twin Cities, whose mission is to demonstrate that waste is preventable, not inevitable.
 We provide recycling collection and processing services, servicing 200,000 households and sorting over 90,000 tons a year.
-Our programs and policy work present solutions for local economic development, climate change, and environmental justice.
+Their programs and policy work present solutions for local economic development, climate change, and environmental justice.

 Emerald Coast Utility Authority MRF is a “clean” MRF servicing Escambia County and the City of Pensacola.
 The MRF processes recyclables sorted by the customer and placed in a single stream curbside recycling cart.
 The MRF is processing approximately 30 tons per hour, 150 tons daily, or approximately 45,000 tons per year on one shift.

-First Star Recycling is the largest full service recycler (hauler and MRF) in the state of Nebraska ensuring comprehensive recycling in the greater Omaha and Lincoln metro areas.
+First Star Recycling is the largest full service recycler (hauler and MRF) in the state of Nebraska, ensuring comprehensive recycling in the greater Omaha and Lincoln metro areas.

 GreenMantra Technologies is focused on applying its upcycling catalytic technology to advance the circular economy.
 The first application of the technology, the production of polyethylene and polypropylene, has now reached commercial scale.
 The company recently announced its collaboration with SunChemical to bring new ink polymers from waste polystyrene and waste EPS.

 IntegriCo Composites is a manufacturer of composite railway products including railway crossties and composite grade crossings.
 Utilizing patented manufacturing technology, IntegriCo produces its products from 100% recycled plastics.
-Since commencing operations, IntegriCo has diverted in excess of 70 million pounds of landfill bound plastics to the manufacture of valuable infrastructure products sold to a widely varied customer base.
+Since commencing operations, IntegriCo has diverted in excess of 70 million pounds of landfill bound plastics to the manufacture of valuable infrastructure products sold to a varied customer base.

-Lakeshore Recycling Systems (LRS) is Illinois’ largest private waste company, specializing in recycling and waste diversion programs for Chicagoland businesses and homeowners, dumpster services and portable restroom rental.
+Lakeshore Recycling Systems (LRS) is Illinois’ largest private waste company, specializing in recycling and waste diversion programs for Chicagoland businesses and homeowners, dumpster services and portable restroom rentals.
 Controlling over 2.3 million tons-per-year, LRS does not own a landfill and is committed to raising awareness for a more environmentally sustainable business model that fuels the circular economy.

 Momentum Recycling is a cullet processor and recycling services provider, with operations in Salt Lake City and Denver.